Leah Williamson: 2017–18

-Williamson was ever-present in the 2017–18 FA WSL Cup as Arsenal ended as Champions beating the defending champions, Manchester City in the final.
+Williamson was ever-present in the 2017–18 Women's FA Cup as Arsenal defeated the defending champions, Manchester City in the final.
 Arsenal's league campaign was more disappointing with Arsenal missing out a top two finish and Champions League qualification for the sixth consecutive edition of the WSL.
 She started the season in midfield but switched to central defence with the arrival of new manager Joe Montemurro in December 2017.
-On her change of position, Williamson said, "I’m not sure in the long term and I never want to shut the door on either position, because I know I can do both.
-But I’m enjoying playing as a centre back with the way we play.
+On her change of position, Williamson said, "I'm not sure in the long term and I never want to shut the door on either position, because I know I can do both.
+But I'm enjoying playing as a centre back with the way we play.
 Under Joe we want to play out from the back and that suits my qualities.
-At the minute I am enjoying playing at centre half, but I’m open minded about what the future holds."
-Towards the end of the season, Williamson reflected on the season since Montemurro took over, "I feel like since Joe came in we’re back on a journey again, we had lost that a little bit.
-Despite today, I feel like we’re building something.
+At the minute I am enjoying playing at centre half, but I'm open minded about what the future holds."
+Towards the end of the season, Williamson reflected on the season since Montemurro took over, "I feel like since Joe came in we're back on a journey again, we had lost that a little bit.
+Despite today, I feel like we're building something.
 But pretty much every game we have played since around November has been a must win game and that takes its toll emotionally.
 In every single game we have known no less than a win will do, in the league and in the cups."